 How is the Restorative Justice offer made to victims of crime?
-Our campaign aims to learn and then share good practice.
 Read on

 The victims experience lies at the heart of what we do.
 Through our Restorative Justice service, advocacy, campaigning and policy work, we aim to increase public awareness, influence and inform criminal justice decision-makers.